And luckily, they’ve allowed us to go behind the scenes to take a look at the work happening this week.

 We even managed to take some video that gives you an idea of how it feels to walk around the Power Hall with all the engines wrapped up:

-The Power Hall refurb is a massive project that means we won’t be able to reopen the gallery until 2021, but in the meantime we’ll be bringing you lots more behind-the-scenes updates like this one.
+The Power Hall refurb is a massive project that means we won’t be able to reopen the gallery for a while, but in the meantime we’ll be bringing you lots more behind-the-scenes updates like this one.
 Sign up to our newsletter to make sure you don’t miss out on everything going on at the museum at this exciting time.